Hepion Pharmaceuticals to Pres - GuruFocus.com

 EDISON, N.J., Nov.
-02, 2022 (GLOBE NEWSWIRE) -- Hepion Pharmaceuticals, Inc. (HEPA, Financial), a clinical stage biopharmaceutical company focused on Artificial Intelligence (“AI”)-driven therapeutic drug development for the treatment of fibrotic diseases, including non-alcoholic steatohepatitis (“NASH”), hepatocellular carcinoma (“HCC”), and other chronic diseases, today announced that two poster presentations highlighting its lead drug candidate, rencofilstat, will be given at the Liver Meeting® 2022, to be hosted by the American Association for the Study of Liver Diseases (AASLD) November 4-8, 2022, in Washington, DC.
+07, 2022 (GLOBE NEWSWIRE) -- Hepion Pharmaceuticals, Inc. (HEPA, Financial), a clinical stage biopharmaceutical company focused on Artificial Intelligence (“AI”)-driven therapeutic drug development for the treatment of fibrotic diseases, including non-alcoholic steatohepatitis (“NASH”), hepatocellular carcinoma (“HCC”), and other chronic diseases, today announced that its Chief Scientific Officer, Daren Ure, PhD, will present data highlighting the poly-indication potential of its lead drug candidate, rencofilstat, at the upcoming 6th Annual Antifibrotic Drug Development Summit, taking place November 9-11, 2022, in Boston, MA.

 About Hepion Pharmaceuticals